altazietsman/zindi_rmb/README.md

 # ENV
 Python version 3.9.16 was used.
 All requirements can be found in the requirements.txt file.
 Ensure that all libraries are installed (locally or within a conda env.)

+To install from requirements file run: pip install -r requirements.txt

+If you are struggling to see your conda env in your notebook, try also installing nb_conda_kernels (conda install nb_conda_kernels) as well.

 It is important set your PYTHONPATH to this dir for example:

 export PYTHONPATH=${PYTHONPATH}:<'path_to_directory'>